A study using a radioactive tracer to learn more about a substance found in cells (IMPACT)

 Phase:

 Integrin alpha v beta six (αvβ6) is a substance found in high levels in some cancer cells.
-It plays a role in the development of cancer and its ability to spread.
+It plays a role in cancer developing and spreading.

 More about this trial